mdyakov/XploreBackend/README.md

 - <> - POST method - requires username in body - creates a new user based on the information sent - possible parameters: username, password, email, groups

-- **login** - GET method - returns token which you have to include in headers in all future calls(except for registering a new user)
+- **login** - POST method - returns token which you have to include in headers in all future calls(except for registering a new user)

 - **logout** - POST method - requires token in headers - deletes the token, sent